-The performance of all battery chemistries drops drastically at low temperatures.
-At –20°C (–4°F) most nickel-, lead- and lithium-based batteries stop functioning.
-Although NiCd can go down to –40°C (-40°F), the permissible discharge is only 0.2C (5-hour rate).
-Specialty Li-ion can operate to a temperature of –40°C, but only at a reduced discharge; charging at this temperature is out of question.
+The performance of all batteries drops drastically at low temperatures; however the elevated internal resistance will cause some warming effect.
+At –20°C (–4°F) most batteries stop functioning.
+Although NiCd can go down to –40°C (-40°F), the permissible discharge is only 0.2C (5-hour rate), Specialty Li-ion can operate to a temperature of –40°C, but only at a reduced discharge rate; charging at this temperature is out of question.
 With lead acid there is the danger of the electrolyte freezing, which can crack the enclosure.
 Lead acid freezes more easily with a low charge when the specific gravity of the electrolyte is more like water than when fully charged.

 Comments are intended for "commenting," an open discussion amongst site visitors.
 Battery University monitors the comments and understands the importance of expressing perspectives and opinions in a shared forum.
 However, all communication must be done with the use of appropriate language and the avoidance of spam and discrimination.